To wydarzenie już się zakończyło.

 He is a member of the International Bar Association (Senior Vice-Chair of the Criminal Law Committee), the European Criminal Bar Association, the European Fraud and Compliance Lawyers Association, and the Extradition Lawyers Association.
 Since 2010 Janusz has been a judge at the Warsaw and National Bar disciplinary bodies (lawyers’ professional liability).

-He is highly regarded in international rankings, such as Chambers Europe in White Collar Crime, and Who's Who Legal as a Thought Leader and Global Leader in Business Crime Defence and Investigations.
+He is highly regarded in international rankings, such as Chambers Europe and The Legal 500 EMEA in white-collar crime, and Who's Who Legal as a Thought Leader and Global Leader in Business Crime Defence and Investigations.

 He is a speaker and organiser of conferences on the many aspects of criminal liability.
 Author of Polish and international publications regarding criminal law.